Blue Lacy

-The Lacy Dog or Blue Lacy Dog is a breed of working dog that originated in the State of Texas in the mid-19th century.
+The Lacy Dog or Blue Lacy Dog is a breed of working dog that originated in the U.S. state of Texas in the mid-19th century.
 The Lacy was first recognized in 2001 by the Texas Senate.
 In Senate Resolution No. 436, the 77th Legislature honored the Lacy as "a true Texas breed."
-In 2005, in House Concurrent Resolution No. 108, the 79th Legislature called the Lacy "a Texas original; the only dog breed to have originated in this state."
 In June 2005, Governor Rick Perry signed the legislation adopting the Blue Lacy as "the official State Dog Breed of Texas".
 As expected, the vast majority of Lacy dogs are found in Texas.
 However, as the breed becomes more recognized, breeding populations are being established across the United States, Canada, and most recently in Europe.